Isaac-Lee/Isaac-Lee/README.md

 # Hello!
 I am Isaac Lee👋🏻
 I love developing.
 Especially interested in DevOps Engineering (for now).

 Safe and Clean programing is philosophy that I care the most.
-And also I like to write down things that I learned, insights, poject logs.

 > _"Safe, Clean, Reliable and Elegance"_
 > _"No memo, No memory"_